BIGJRA/BIGJRA.github.io/rejuv.md

 to get to the top.
 Here, you'll find an *Ice Memory* and have a chance to catch **Sneasel**!
 Towards the top of the area, surf across a pond, climb some rocks and use Strength again to pick up MegaStone *Audinite!*
 Make your way to the spring.
-Battle and catch “The Emperor” (**Empoleon**).
+Battle and catch "The Emperor" (**Empoleon**).
 Back outside the forest, talk to Nana in her house for a *King's Rock!*